luvuong-le/MP3-Player/README.md

-Music Player Created with HTML CSS JS PHP
+------------------------- Music Player Created with HTML CSS JS PHP --------------------------

 Features:
 - Allows the user to put music in the music folder
 - Functions like a normal music player with play pause, previous, next
 - Theme Chooser
 - Duration and Current Time
-- Uploading MP3 Files through form and dragging
+- Uploading MP3 Files through form and drag and drop (Flash messages displayed)

 Steps for usage:
 - Create a 'music' folder and add mp3 files in there.
-Load the application index.php and all should be working.
+Load the application index.php using a web server and all should be working.

-** Important Notes **
+****** IMPORTANT NOTES ******

-This music player is only compatible with .mp3 files!
+This music player is only compatible with .mp3 files